JimLambda/dota2_custom_bots_test_bot_script_of_lambda/README.md

 I directly upload the folder to github to keep tracking the changes.

 This "bots" folder is used for developing dota2 bot script locally.
 I found that there is little info about dota2 bot scripting on the Internet.
 So tring to build and test it myself sounds like a good idea for learning about dota2 bot scripting.

+And about the name of the repository, I want to call it test_bot_script_of_lambda, the repository has this wierd name.